On packing dijoins in digraphs and weighted digraphs: Introduction

-\paragraph{Two secondary results.} We shall see that $M_0$ is a strongly base orderable matroid, while $M_1$ may not be.
-We prove two secondary \hypertarget{secondary-results}{results}: \begin{enumerate} \item[{\bf S1}] If $M_1$ is a strongly base orderable matroid, then $(D,w)$ has a $w$-weighted packing of dijoins of size $\tau$. \item[{\bf S2}] If the ground set of $M_1$ can be partitioned into a $1$-admissible set $Q$ and a $(\tau-1)$-admissible set $Q'$ such that $M_1|Q'$ is strongly base orderable, then $(D,w)$ has a $w$-weighted packing of dijoins of size $\tau$. \end{enumerate} Here, for an integer $k\in [\tau]$, a set is \emph{$k$-admissible} if it is the union of $k$ disjoint bases of $M_0$, and also the union of $k$ disjoint bases of $M_1$.
+\paragraph{Two secondary results.} We prove two secondary \hypertarget{secondary-results}{results}: \begin{enumerate} \item[{\bf S1}] If $M_1$ is a strongly base orderable matroid, then $(D,w)$ has a $w$-weighted packing of dijoins of size $\tau$. \item[{\bf S2}] If the ground set of $M_1$ can be partitioned into a $1$-admissible set $Q$ and a $(\tau-1)$-admissible set $Q'$ such that $M_1|Q'$ is strongly base orderable, then $(D,w)$ has a $w$-weighted packing of dijoins of size $\tau$. \end{enumerate} Here, for an integer $k\in \{1,\ldots,\tau\}=:[\tau]$, a set is \emph{$k$-admissible} if it is the union of $k$ disjoint bases of $M_0$, and also the union of $k$ disjoint bases of $M_1$.
 We shall see that {\bf S2} is strictly stronger than {\bf S1}.